Ulcerative colitis? Learn about treatments to alleviate symptoms.

 Tests:

-• Blood tests: These tests are done to measure your blood sugar levels.
-These tests may also be done to find the cause of the hypoglycemia.
+- Blood tests are done to measure your blood sugar levels.
+These tests may also be done to find the cause of your hypoglycemia.

 Treatment:

-Treatment will depend on the cause of the hypoglycemia.
-For example, your caregiver will change or stop giving you the medicine that is causing hypoglycemia.
+Treatment depends on the cause of your hypoglycemia.
+For example, your healthcare provider will change or stop giving you the medicine that is causing hypoglycemia.
 You may need to take hormones if you have low levels of hormones that are causing hypoglycemia.
-Dietitians will work with you to make changes to your diet.
+You may need to change what and when you eat to prevent low blood sugar levels.
+Dietitians will work with you to make changes to the foods you eat.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.